-10 Things You Didn’t Know About Foo Fighters
+10 Facts You Probably Didn’t Know About Foo Fighters

 You probably know that Dave Grohl formed Foo Fighters after the death of his Nirvana bandmate Kurt Cobain.
 But did you know that Nirvana's bassist Krist Novoselic was also going to be in the band at one point?
 It's one of the 10 Things You Didn't Know About Foo Fighters.